 4. Initial Results (2026)

-The following table presents CHR calculations across major AI workload categories using current (Q1 2026) pricing and infrastructure cost data.
+The following table presents the baseline CHR calculations across major AI workload categories using Q1 2026 pricing and infrastructure cost data, as published in Royal (2026).
 The gas heat rate benchmark of approximately $50/MWh is provided for comparison.
+For the latest quarterly reference values, see the CHR Index.

 | Workload Type | Rw ($/MWh) | Cnon-elec | CHR ($/MWh) | Multiple vs. Gas HR |